-Tourism in GreeceGreece recorded a total of 27 million tourists in 2017, ranking 14th in the world in absolute terms.
+Tourism in GreeceGreece recorded a total of seven million tourists in 2020, ranking 27th in the world in absolute terms.

 That smaller countries regularly perform lower in a comparison of the absolute number of guests, is obvious.
-By putting the tourist numbers in relation to the population of Greece, the result is much more comparable picture: With 2.5 tourists per resident, Greece ranked 26th in the world.
-In Southern Europe, it ranked 5th.
+By putting the tourist numbers in relation to the population of Greece, the result is much more comparable picture: With 0.70 tourists per resident, Greece ranked 57th in the world.
+In Southern Europe, it ranked 7th.

 Development of the tourism sector in Greece from 1995 to 2020The following chart shows the number of tourist arrivals registered in Greece each year.
 Anyone who spends at least one night in the country but does not live there for more than 12 months is considered a tourist.
 Insofar as the survey included the purpose of the trip, business trips and other non-tourism travel purposes have already been excluded.
-The number of people passing through within the same day, and e.g. crew members of ships or flights are also not considered as tourists in most countries.
+The number of people passing through within the same day, and e.g., crew members of ships or flights are also not considered tourists in most countries.
 If the same person travels in and out more than once within the same year, each visit counts again.

 Data in the chart are given in millions of tourists.
-The red line represents the average of all countries in Southern Europe.
+The red line represents the average of all 14 countries in Southern Europe.

-In 1995, tourism revenues amounted to 4.18 billion USD, or about 3.1 percent of the gross national product.
-This corresponded to about 10.13 million tourists at that time and roughly 413 USD per person.
-Within 22 years, the country's dependence on tourism has increased drastically.
-In the last year of the survey, the revenue now amounts to 18.82 billion USD, accounting for 9.3 percent of the gross national product.
-Each visitor now spends an average of 692 USD for his holiday in Greece.Annual receipts as percentage of the gross national product:
+Revenues from tourismIn 1995, tourism revenues amounted to 4.18 billion USD, or about 3.1 percent of the gross national product.
+This corresponded to about 10.71 million tourists at that time and roughly 390 USD per person.
+Within 25 years, the country's dependence on tourism has increased drastically.
+Before the outbreak of the COVID-19 pandemic, sales were $23.00 billion billion, 11.21 percent of gross national product.
+Thus, each visitor spent an average of $676 on their vacation in Greece.

 All data for Greece in detail

 |2019||34.01 m||23.00 bn $||11.21 %||676 $|